a7az0th/CG2-CodeForArt-2016/ReadMe.md

 Open it with Visual Studio and hit `F7`.

 `NOTE` CMake sets the default startup project to ALL_BUILD.
 If you want to run your program from Visual Studio, set the default project to *cg2_demo*.
+`NOTE` It is possible that your solution does not compile on the first try and complain for not being able to find **demoFilters.h** .
+In this case just hit F7 again.
 # Enjoy!

 You can send your questions to a7az0th@gmail.com